cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 or trigger snapshot creation using `export`.

 The client side, restores the application state from a local snapshot that was previously exported, using `restore`.
+Before `restore` can be called, the client has to `load` an archived snapshot into its local snapshot store.
 Upon successful completion of the previous sequence of commands, the state of CometBFT is bootstrapped using `bootstrap-state` and CometBFT can be launched.

 There are three prerequisites for this solution to work when a node is syncing:

 1. The application has access to the snapshot database
 2. CometBFTs state and block stores are empty or reset
 3. CometBFT is not running while the node is state syncing